tronprotocol/documentation/TRX/Tron-doc.md

 ## 2.4 Committee

 ### 2.4.1 What is committee
 Committee can modify the TRON network parameters, like transacton fees, block producing reward amount, etc. Committee is composed by the current 27 super representatives.
-Every super representative has the right to start a propose.
-The propose will be passed after it gets more than 19 approves from the super representatives and will become valid in the next maintenance period.
+Every super representative has the right to start a proposal.
+The proposal will be passed after it gets more than 19 approves from the super representatives and will become valid in the next maintenance period.

-### 2.4.2 Create a propose
+### 2.4.2 Create a proposal
-Only the account of a super representative can create a propose.
+Only the account of a super representative can create a proposal.
 The network parameters can be modified([min,max]):
 - 0: MAINTENANCE_TIME_INTERVAL, [3 * 27* 1000 ,24 * 3600 * 1000] //super representative votes count time interval, currently 6 * 3600 * 1000 ms
 - 1: ACCOUNT_UPGRADE_COST, [0,100 000 000 000 000 000]  //the fee to apply to become a super representative candidate, currently 9999_000_000 Sun
 - 2: CREATE_ACCOUNT_FEE, [0,100 000 000 000  000 000] //the fee to create an account, currently 100_000 Sun